golang-leipzig/golang-leipzig.github.io/content/posts/meetup-48-invitation.md

-[Basislager](https://www.basislager.co) Leipzig we are lucky to have [Simon](https://www.linkedin.com/in/simon-b%C3%A4umer-a61042177/) (Red Hat, [RHACS](https://www.redhat.com/en/resources/advanced-cluster-security-for-kubernetes-datasheet)) to dive into kubernetes container security topics, including, architecture questions and concrete techniques like forensic container checkpointing (a related [CCC talk](https://media.ccc.de/v/all-systems-go-2023-177-forensic-container-checkpointing-and-analysis) on the matter).
+[Basislager](https://www.basislager.co) Leipzig we are lucky to have [Simon](https://www.linkedin.com/in/simon-b%C3%A4umer-a61042177/) (Red Hat, [RHACS](https://www.redhat.com/en/resources/advanced-cluster-security-for-kubernetes-datasheet)) to dive into kubernetes container security topics, including architecture questions and concrete techniques like forensic container checkpointing (a related [CCC talk](https://media.ccc.de/v/all-systems-go-2023-177-forensic-container-checkpointing-and-analysis) on the matter).